 Step 4: Test your Webhook

-Verify the webhook is functioning correctly by triggering the event.
-Using Heap’s live view, be sure to confirm that any properties you expect to see associated with your trigger event are firing as well.
+Verify that the webhook is functioning correctly by triggering the event.
+Using live data feed, be sure to confirm that any properties you expect to see associated with your trigger event are firing as well.

-We recommend creating a Slack channel specifically for these alerts and inviting the team members responsible for responding to the alerts.
+Tip: We recommend creating a Slack channel for these alerts and inviting the team members responsible for responding to the alerts.